 An active system has been implemented on the second equatorial LOS approximately normal to the other two.
-This third system (NIS-3) includes improved active detector systems that will provide better data, and improved PinHole Array (PHA) characterization allows higher spatial resolution in the reconstructions.
+This third system (NIS-3) includes improved active detector systems that will provide better data, and improved Pinhole Array (PHA) characterization allows higher spatial resolution in the reconstructions.
 In addition, NIS-3 includes capability to record gamma-ray images.
-The gamma-ray capability will be implemented in FY 2021.
+The gamma-ray capability was implemented in FY 2021.

-Following completion of NIS-3, the improvements developed in both the passive and un-scattered and scattered neutron imaging as well as gamma imaging active systems will be applied to the original NIS-1 LOS.
-With these upgrades, NIS will provide two equatorial LOS with un-scattered and scattered neutron imaging as well as gamma imaging.

-Following this, a gated active system will be applied to the polar LOS (NIS-2) providing three-axis views for neutrons and gammas.
-Due to the shorter length of the polar LOS, a scintillator with faster decay characteristics will be used on NIS-2.
+Following completion of NIS-3, the improvements developed in both the passive and un-scattered and scattered neutron imaging as well as gamma imaging active systems have been applied to the original NIS-1 LOS, which was an L2 milestone in FY22.
+With these upgrades, NIS now provides two equatorial LOS with un-scattered and scattered neutron imaging as well as gamma imaging.
+The next step is to develop a gated active system on the polar LOS (NIS-2) providing three-axis views for neutrons and gammas.
+Current facility limitations are challenging the design and implementation of the polar LOS active system.
+In FY23 and FY24 there will be a series of requirement and design reviews to choose the best path forward for neutron imaging and the NIF facility.
+Testing of advanced cameras and scintillators is also underway in preparation for polar neutron and gamma imaging.